 Arterial street and highway system: The regional transportation system plan as amended recommended three types of functional improvements to the arterial street and highway system: system preservation, consisting of the resurfacing and reconstruction necessary to properly maintain existing arterial roadways; system improvement, consisting of the widening of existing facilities to provide additional traffic lanes; and system expansion, consisting of the construction of new arterial facilities.
 About 3,209 miles, or 88 percent, of the total arterial street and highway system would require only preservation; about 360 miles, or about 10 percent, would require improvement; and about 93 miles, or about 2 percent, would constitute new facilities.

-About 75.7 miles, or 17 percent, of the plan-recommended 453 miles of arterial capacity expansion have been completed and are open to traffic as of 2014.
-Also, a 30-mile segment of IH 94 between the Mitchell Interchange in Milwaukee County and the Wisconsin-Illinois State line is currently being reconstructed with additional traffic lanes and is planned to be completed in 2021.
+About 75.7 miles, or 17 percent, of the plan-recommended 453 miles of arterial capacity expansion were completed and open to traffic as of 2014.
+Also, a 30-mile segment of IH 94 between the Mitchell Interchange in Milwaukee County and the Wisconsin-Illinois State line is currently being reconstructed with additional traffic lanes.
 Reconstruction of the Mitchell Interchange and the portion of IH 94 from the Wisconsin-Illinois State line to STH 50 in Kenosha County was completed in 2012.
-With respect to the other major freeway-to-freeway interchanges in Southeastern Wisconsin, reconstruction of the Marquette Interchange-the largest and most complicated interchange-was completed in 2008.
-Reconstruction of the Zoo Interchange began in 2013 and is planned to be completed in 2018.
+With respect to the other major freewayto-freeway interchanges in Southeastern Wisconsin, reconstruction of the Marquette Interchange-the largest and most complicated interchange-was completed in 2008.
+Reconstruction of the Zoo Interchange began in 2013.

 - Transportation safety: The safety element contained a review of the transportation safety objectives, principles, and standards documented in the year 2035 regional transportation plan adopted in 2006, along with presenting a proposed expanded set of transportation safety objectives, principles, and standards.
-The safety element also included listing and discussion of the year 2035 regional transportation plan recommends that advance transportation safety.
+The safety element also included listing and discussion of the 2035 plan recommendations that advance transportation safety.
 In addition, the element included recommendations for improved traffic crash and safety data, and recommendations for further study and improvements on those roadway segments with the most severe safety problems.
 The safety element was recently added to the plan (in 2011), so there has not been enough time to track its implementation. - Transportation security: The security element provided an overview of transportation security and considered security-related issues and efforts that are ongoing to protect transportation networks and facilities at the Federal, State, and regional levels.
 The element also provided affirmation of the Commission's role in regional coordination of transportation security-related projects, along with the incorporation of security considerations into future transportation system preservation, improvement, or expansion projects.
 The security element was recently added to the plan (in 2011), so there has not been enough time to track its implementation.